The purpose of this article will be to outline the process we follow when swapping to a redundant power supply from a non-redundant power supply.

 - 5/16th’s wrench or socket bit

-First, we remove the SATA power cables from the boot bracket
+- Remove the SATA power cables from the boot bracket.

 The fan bracket should already be disconnected and have the screws removed, now is the time to remove it from the chassis.

 - Now that we’ve removed the fan bracket from the chassis, we can start removing the power supply by removing the screws that keep it in place.
 There are two mounting screws on the inside of the chassis as well.

 - We can now move on to replacing the back metal plate of the unit, first step, remove the boot drive bracket.